h15200/notes/go.md

 ## interface type

-- when adding
-- interface types hold a set of method signatures, which can be implmented by multiple types
+- interface types hold a set of method signatures, which can be implemented by multiple types
 - used to make strict checks to see if a type contains a method on creation OR by equality check
+- can check type with syntax `MyInterfaceInstance.(type)`

 check on creation (not necessary to use interface, but to be strict)